konstantintutsch/website/_posts/2023-12-05-how-to-configure-automatic-updates-on-fedora-with-email-reports.md

 {% include heading.html level=3 text="Done" %}

-Next time there are updates due, you will now receive an e-mail telling you to not worry about it! 🥳
+Next time there are updates due, you will receive an e-mail telling you to not worry about it! 🥳

 If you want to have a closer look at DNF Automatic, check out it's [documentation](https://dnf.readthedocs.io/en/latest/automatic.html).